-stay tuned! the audiobook version will be released in MAY AND IS SPOKEN BY AWARD WINNING NARRATOR ERIC G. DOVE. click here to listen to Chapter One:
+The unabridged audiobook version of “The Chemist” is now available on audible.com AND IS SPOKEN BY AWARD WINNING NARRATOR ERIC G. DOVE.
+To order, click here.
+For a sneak peak of Chapter One:

 Click here to listen to Alan’s JANUARY 27TH, 2017 INTERVIEW with SciFi writer S. Evan Townsend’s Speculative Fiction Cantina on the Writestream Radio Network.
 Alan read an excerpt from his latest novel and shared the hour with YA Fantasy and Romance author Beth Barany.